niklas-simon/vs-cats/README.md

 - Moved from [Cat as a Service](https://cataas.com) to [The Cat API](https://thecatapi.com/) due to frequent downtime of Cat as a Service.
 - Fixed some minor Bugs

+### 1.1.1

+Fixed bug that cats were only displayed when running the extension in debug mode